 So how much will a Domestic Electrical Installation Condition Report cost?
 Well, at Hexo Services we believe in being clear about pricing.
 You can find a rundown of costs via our Prices pages, and our fees are based on the size of the home and the amount of circuits within in.

-For your money, you will receive a comprehensive document that can be sent to your bank or mortgage lender, solicitor and estate agent.
+For your money, you will receive a comprehensive electrical safety certificate, that can be sent to your bank or mortgage lender, solicitor and estate agent.
 It can also be used in the negotiations process.

 How we can help

 Whichever side of the selling or buying process you are on, Hexo Services will be able able to assist with a comprehensive review of the property’s electrical safety.

 We can advise you of how in-depth it needs to be, conduct the report and complete any necessary remedial work, to give you complete peace of mind.
 Get in touch with us and we’ll be happy to help.